 - Keyword alarms

-The top social media management platforms with pricing:
+The top social media management tool options with pricing:

-No matter what platform you're on, remember a few main things:
+No matter what platform you’re on, and what your social media strategy looks like, remember a few main things:

 - Be social.
-Talk to your Fans.
+Engage with your audience.
 Ask them questions and respond.
+Don’t forget about the “social” part of your social media marketing strategy.

 - Invest in visuals.
 Stand out by being beautiful.
 Invest in a high-quality camera and try video.